DENNIS LARGE ISN’T sure he will be passing his North Tipperary cattle farm onto a fourth generation.

 Large is part of an Irish agri-sector that has watched on amid the uproar after a deal was agreed last week between the EU and the Mercosur group of South American countries - Brazil, Argentina, Paraguay and Uruguay.

-Having taken two decades to negotiate, the agreement in principal still has quite a way to go.
-It still has to go through legal revision and will then be sent for approval by the Council and the European Parliament.
+Having taken two decades to negotiate, the agreement in principal still has to go through legal revision and will then be sent for approval by the Council and the European Parliament.

 While the deal also covers other sectors such as machinery, pharmaceuticals and other foodstuffs, the potential influx of beef into the European market quickly drew criticism from farming groups.

 Meat Industry Ireland (MII), an Ibec group, said the Mercosur block already accounts for 80% of beef imports into the EU.
 The new deal will lead to 99,000 tonnes of beef coming into the European market.

 Large called the deal unbalanced and added that Ireland should stop the trade deal in its tracks, “bottom line”.

 “The beef is being sold out for cars, electronics and computers and so forth, and that’s the problem,” he added.

 Brendan Golden, the vice chairman of the Irish Farmer’s Association (IFA) Livestock Committee, told Fora that Irish beef farmers “feel that we are the pawn in the middle of a big world trade deal”.

 “If Brexit wasn’t happening and the (trade) conflict with the US wasn’t there, there might not have been half the emphasis on it,” he said.

 “We see (the Mercosur deal) as our biggest threat – that we could be flooded with steak cuts and higher value cuts that could totally decimate the value of our steak market and roast market.”